 - Prepare your list of notes to memorize

 - Take many photos and videos of your chosen route.
-For example, take photos at every single bus or train stops.
-Note people, objects and animals of interest like a white cat with different eye colors, etc. Also, note down any inspirational moments you experienced such as when and what song you listened to feel which positive emotions.
+For example, take photos at every single bus or train stop.
+Note people, objects, and animals of interest like a white cat with different eye colors, etc. Also, note down any inspirational moments you experienced such as when and what song you listened to feel which positive emotions.

-- Consider for the best way your story may fit in with the places.
+- Consider the best way your story may fit in with the places.

-- Associate and apply your notes as logical as you can to the story and places.
+- Associate and apply your notes as logically as you can to the story and places.
 The story may be simple but impressionably personal and emotional.

 - Review this story or mind palace until you are familiar.

 The disadvantage of this method is that you should have a story ready before you start but these days we are exposed to so many books, television shows and movies this should hardly be a concern.
 The advantage of this method is that even a diary of a day can also be used as a story with Google my map.

 It is also possible to just drop the story-telling element altogether and start creating pins with private notes information on Google My Maps for Mind Palace.
 To find out more about the technicals of how to create a Google map for your personalized note-taking please read on.

 Create a custom Google Map for note-taking